-COLUMBUS, Ohio (AP) — A Columbus subdivision built and marketed exclusively to returning black veterans of World War II is under consideration for placement on the National Register of Historic Places.
+COLUMBUS, Ohio (AP) — A central Ohio subdivision built for and marketed exclusively to returning black veterans of World War II has been placed on the National Register of Historic Places.

-The application for the Hanford Village Carver Addition notes its role in the history of segregation, federal housing policy and urban development.
+The application for the Hanford Village Carver Addition noted its role in the history of segregation, federal housing policy and urban development.

 Developers built 146 of the five-room bungalows available for a $500 down payment.
 About half of them remain today.